deepakver484/Project-Digverve/README.md

 ## Monitor and adjust:
 We will continually monitor the performance of the predictive model and adjust it as needed to ensure its accuracy and effectiveness in identifying customers who are more likely to subscribe to a term deposit.

+## Building a Web App using Flask:
+# This project utilizes the Flask framework to build a web application that can predict whether a banking client will subscribe to a term deposit or not.
+The web app includes 13 inputs form for collecting relevant client data, and it uses a machine learning model to make predictions.
+Flask provides a simple and flexible way to handle web requests and integrate them with the machine learning model.

+## Deploying and Hosting on PythonAnywhere:
+# The web application is deployed and hosted on PythonAnywhere, which is a platform-as-a-service provider that allows users to run and manage their Python applications in the cloud.
+The web app can be accessed by anyone with an internet connection

 ## Conclusion
-We created a model which can help Portuguese Bank to predict whihch clients are more likely to Subscribe to a term deposite
+# We created a model which can help Portuguese Bank to predict whihch clients are more likely to Subscribe to a term deposite